johncchampion/ontap_config_ansible/README.md

 The 'tasks/main.yml' calls the required tasks based on the vars file settings

 ### Notes
-_8 October 2023_ : Removed node rename and root aggregate rename tasks.
-Root aggregates are no longer visible through the REST API.
+_8 October 2023_
+* Removed node rename and root aggregate rename tasks and updated main.yml.
+Root aggregates are no longer visible through the REST API or Ansbile modules.
+* Updated ontap_info.yml and save_ontap_info.yml tasks to use na_ontap_rest_info (removed na_ontap_info since the module is deprecated)
+* New example vars files